Blue Boar, York

-The Blue Boar is a pub on Castlegate in the city centre of York, in England.
+The Blue Boar is a public house on Castlegate in the city centre of York, England.

-The Blue Boar was a Mediaeval inn on the street.
-Among its guests were Roger Cottam, envoy to Henry VII of England, and many Royalist soldiers preparing for the Siege of York.
+The Blue Boar was a medieval inn on the street.
+Among its guests were Roger Cottam, envoy to Henry VII, and many Royalist soldiers preparing for the Siege of York.
 It was demolished in about 1730 and replaced by the current building, along with the neighbouring 1 and 3 Castlegate.
-A tradition states that the body of Dick Turpin was kept in the cellar of the pub overnight, after his execution, and that the landlord of the pub allowed patrons to see the body, for a small fee.
-An additional tradition claims that Turpin's ghost haunts the pub.
+A tradition states that the body of Dick Turpin was kept in the cellar of the pub overnight after his execution, and that the landlord allowed patrons to view the body for a small fee.
+Another tradition claims that Turpin's ghost haunts the pub.